Skip to Main Content

 Minors

-Minors must not purchase, consume, or act in any way in the handling of beverage alcohol including selling drink tickets.
+Minors cannot purchase or consume alcohol, nor act in any way in the sale or service of beverage alcohol, including selling drink tickets, serving beverage alcohol, or collecting used drink containers.

 Additional Information